Three Days and Several Lawsuits into the 2020 Presidential Election

 The question at the root of the Supreme Court’s first 2020 Presidential Election case is framed by the Trump Campaign as follows:

 “Given last night’s results, the vote in Pennsylvania may well determine the next President of the United States.
 And this Court, not the Pennsylvania Supreme Court, should have the final say on the relevant and dispositive legal questions.”

 As we become mired in the coming days and weeks with complications and disinformation around an already complicated election, it will be more important than ever before to critically evaluate the real-world consequences of our answers to such abstract questions.

 While not all lawyers will be called upon to help decide the fate of our nation, interpreting the law to sway intense legal battles in your client’s favor is just one thing you can look forward to as a lawyer.
 But before you can argue in front of the Supreme Court (or even in moot court), you’ll have to take the official LSAT!
-Blueprint Prep’s Live Online LSAT classes are taught by 98th+ percentile instructors—including some who are practicing lawyers!
-If you’d prefer to prep on your own, the Blueprint Online Anytime Course is the best online LSAT course for students and working professionals.
+Blueprint Prep’s Live Course LSAT classes are taught by 98th+ percentile instructors—including some who are practicing lawyers!
+If you’d prefer to prep on your own, the Blueprint Self-Paced Course is the best online LSAT course for students and working professionals.
 If you’re not sure which LSAT course is right for you or if you’d like to learn more about private LSAT tutoring, schedule a free consultation with an LSAT Advisor to help walk you through your options!

 Search the Blog

 Free LSAT Practice Account